2 US Navy sailors charged with providing sensitive military information to China | Law-Order

 The information included operational plans for a large-scale US military exercise in the Indo-Pacific region, which detailed the location and timing of naval force movements.

-The Associated Press was unable to reach an attorney for Zhao, who pleaded not guilty in Los Angeles.
+The Associated Press was unable to reach the federal public defender assigned to Zhao, who pleaded not guilty in Los Angeles.

 The indictment further alleges that Zhao photographed electrical diagrams and blueprints for a radar system stationed on a US military base in Okinawa, Japan.